 The stage of coverage that follows the Coverage Gap.
 You reach this stage after your true out-of-pocket costs (what you and others on your behalf pay) for Medicare Part D drugs reach a certain amount specified by the Centers for Medicare & Medicaid Services.
 During this stage, you pay a low copayment or coinsurance for your drugs for the remainder of the calendar year.
-Your Evidence of Coverage describes the various stages of coverage in detail.
+Your plans's Evidence of Coverage describes the various stages of coverage in detail.

 The federal agency that runs the Medicare and Medicaid programs.

 An amount you may be required to pay as your share of the cost for a prescription drug after you pay any deductible.
 Coinsurance is usually a percentage of the cost of the drug (for example, 20%).